2025–2026 Iran–United States negotiations: 1st round

-Iran had reportedly also proposed steps to deescalate tensions, including a pledge to disarm and freeze the activities of Hamas, the Houthis, Hezbollah, and Hashd al-Shaabi.

-U.S. envoy Witkoff reportedly welcomed the proposals presented by the Iranian delegation in Muscat, which was unexpected by the Iranian side.
+Moreover, Iran had reportedly proposed steps to deescalate tensions, including a pledge to disarm and freeze the activities of Hamas, the Houthis, Hezbollah, and Hashd al-Shaabi.
+US envoy Witkoff reportedly welcomed the proposals presented by the Iranian delegation in Muscat, which were unexpected by the Iranian side.
 In early April, Iranian military advisor and security council politician Shamkhani warned that Iran would expel IAEA inspectors if threats for foreign aggression persisted.
 Later that month, IAEA chief Rafael Grossi visited Iran and met Araghchi.
 Grossi said they were "in a very crucial stage of these important negotiations" and that he worked to facilitate the process.

-Second round
+2nd round

 The second round of Omani-mediated talks in Rome occurred on April 19, 2025, one week after the initial meeting in Muscat, the capital of Oman in four hours.
-Once again, the indirect discussions were led by Araghchi and Witkoff, with messages conveyed through Omani Foreign Minister Badr al-Busaidi.
-Afterwards, U.S. president Trump said that he was open to meet Iran's Supreme Leader Ali Khamenei.
+Once again, the indirect discussions were led by Araghchi and Witkoff, with messages conveyed through Omani foreign minister Badr al-Busaidi.
+Afterwards, US president Trump said that he was open to meeting Iran's Supreme Leader Ali Khamenei.
 Following the second round of talks, the Israeli Air Force reportedly conducted drills simulating an Iranian missile attack on Israeli airbases.
 Meanwhile, Iran was reported to be constructing a large security barrier around two underground tunnel complexes linked to its main nuclear facility.
 Russia promised to fund the construction of a nuclear reactor in Iran.
 China, Russia, and Iran held a joint meeting with the International Atomic Energy Agency (IAEA) on April 24 to discuss Iran's nuclear program.

-Third round
+3rd round

 The third round of high-level negotiations took place on April 26, 2025, along with the first round of expert-level talks.
 The high-level talks were described as serious and productive, with both sides aiming for an agreement based on mutual respect.
 Araghchi reported progress but noted that key differences remained.

-Trump's special envoy, Witkoff, aims to finalize the deal within 60 days; however, he is likely to encounter resistance from Iranian Foreign Minister Abbas Araghchi due to the significant mistrust between the two parties.
-Another critical issue is Iran's stockpile of highly enriched uranium and its potential destruction, for which the US would agree to lift economic sanctions.
-While Iran intends to retain its enriched uranium stockpile within its borders, the US insists on transferring it to a third country.
-Additionally, Iran seeks guarantees to protect itself in the event that the US withdraws from or violates the agreement.
+Trump's special envoy Witkoff aimed to finalize the deal within 60 days; however it was reported that mistrust between the parties could result in resistance from Iranian foreign minister Abbas Araghchi and could undermine this objective.
+Another critical issue was Iran's stockpile of highly enriched uranium and its potential destruction, for which the US would agree to lift economic sanctions.
+While Iran intended to retain its enriched uranium stockpile within its borders, the US insisted it must be transferred to a third country.
+Additionally, Iran sought guarantees to protect itself in the event that the US withdraws from or violates the agreement.